 Long-term indicators that a change in organizational culture is needed include declining employee engagement, lower productivity, and higher turnover.
 Additionally, if customer feedback is negative or customer loyalty is declining, then you may need to invest in a culture change to transform employee attitudes and behaviors for the better.

-4 effective strategies for changing organizational culture
+4 tips for changing organizational culture

 Model desired behaviors